 A local favourite and for good reason, Hawthorne is an integral part of the close-knit Havelock North community.
 More than your average regional coffee roaster, they have been serving and roasting coffee since the 1990s, as well as supplying the rest of the country with their impeccable beans.
 Their espresso bar, attached to the front of their roastery, is a stylishly curated space where you can experience the brand first hand.

 1 Havelock Road, Havelock North

 Maina is a great place to stop for breakfast.
-Smack-bang in the centre of Havelock North with pumping vibes, great coffee and delish serves, this family-run café and bistro has a focus on simplicity.
-That dark chocolate and cherry brioche though…
+Smack-bang in the centre of Havelock North with pumping vibes, great coffee, and delish meals, this family-run café and bistro focus on simplicity.
+Check out that dark chocolate and cherry brioche.

 10am: Book shopping at Wardini Bookshop